Cassoulet-Style French Bean Stew

 Day 1

-• Grab a large baking dish and place the smoked ham hocks, pork or lamb stew meat cubes and fat back inside; season lightly with Kosher salt and black pepper before covering to refrigerate overnight.
+• Season the meat.
+Grab a large baking dish and place the smoked ham hocks, pork or lamb stew meat cubes, and fat back inside; season lightly with Kosher salt and black pepper before covering to refrigerate overnight.

 Day 2

-• Dry the ham hocks and stew meat cubes with a paper towel.
+• Cook the ham and stew meat.
+Dry the ham hocks and stew meat cubes with a paper towel.
 In your largest Dutch oven, heat the duck fat.
 Add half the stew meat and cook over moderately high heat until lightly browned all over.
 Transfer to a plate using a slotted spoon and repeat with the remaining stew meat.
 Add the smoked ham hocks to the Dutch oven and brown them lightly.

-• Remove the Dutch oven from the heat and add the white wine.
+• Simmer.
+Remove the Dutch oven from the heat and add the white wine.
 Return to the heat and add 2 quarts of the homemade chicken stock, the bouquet garni, the fat back rolls, and all the seared stew meat and any collected juices and bring to a boil.
-Cover the casserole and gently simmer the ragout over low heat for 1 1/2 hours, stirring occasionally.
+Cover the casserole and gently simmer the ragout over low heat for 1½ hours, stirring occasionally.

-• Drain the beans.
+• Cook beans briefly.
+Drain the beans.
 In a large saucepan, cover the beans with fresh water and bring to a boil over moderate heat.
-DO NOT USE THE WATER THE BEANS SOAKED IN OVERNIGHT.
+Do not use the water that the beans soaked in.
 Simmer the beans for 3 minutes, then drain again.
 Spoon the beans into the ragout and simmer until the beans are just tender, about 2 hours.

 Day 3